 - other businesses that produce or deliver products or services in conjunction with, or on behalf of, AAPT.

-We will not provide your information to these entities for the purpose of them contacting you in respect of a product or service with which AAPT is not involved.
+We will not provide your information to these entities for the purpose of them contacting you in respect of an event, product or service with which AAPT is not involved.

-We may tell you about our products and services or bundled offerings via direct mail, electronic direct mail, unsolicited telemarketing calls or any other means of direct communication.
+We may tell you about our products and services or events and bundled offerings via direct mail, electronic direct mail, unsolicited telemarketing calls or any other means of direct communication.

 We may do this during the period you are a customer for AAPT and for a reasonable period after you leave us.